Your Payroll Tax Responsibilities as an Employer

 - Paying amounts to state and federal worker's compensation funds, based on employee pay.

 - Withhold (take out) appropriate taxes from employees.
 These taxes include the federal, state, and local income taxes the employees must pay, FICA taxes withheld from employees and also paid by you as the employer.
-You as the employer must withhold the income taxes as the employee has designated; FICA taxes are deducted as a percentage of gross pay.
+You as the employer must withhold the income taxes as the employee has designated in a W-4 form; FICA taxes are deducted as a percentage of gross pay.

 - Pay the taxes to the appropriate agency.
 This includes both employee taxes and employer taxes.
 For example, you will pay both the federal income tax withholding and Social Security/Medicare amounts to the IRS.
 You must also pay the FICA taxes you collected from employees, along with your own portion of the FICA taxes as an employer.

-- Report tax liabilities to appropriate agencies and to employees, as specified by law.
+- Report tax owed to appropriate agencies and to employees, as specified by law.
 These reports include Form 941 - Employer's Quarterly Wage and Tax Report, and Form 940 - Unemployment Tax Report.

 - Provide other reports to federal, state, and local agencies as required.
 For example, you must report the employment status of all new employees.